-Alexis Chouery is a Ballard native and is excited to serve as a Co-Vice President of the board this year.
+Alexis Chouery is a Ballard native and is excited to serve as a the YPIN Board President this year.
 She graduated from the Jackson School of International Studies at the University of Washington where she obtained her B.A. in International Studies and minored in European Studies.
-Currently she works at F5 networks in operations.
+Currently she works at F5 Networks in Sales Operations, supporting the US Federal Civilian team and international programs.
 Some of her favorite travel memories include traveling to Brazil for the 2014 FIFA World Cup and backpacking in the Olympics.
-She has also traveled to Norway, France, Japan, Egypt, Italy, and Mexico and wants to keep adding to the list.
-Her favorite international topics of conversation include refugee issues, family-work-life balance, and global gender policy.
+She has also traveled to Norway, France, Japan, Egypt, Italy, Colombia, England and Mexico and wants to keep adding to the list.
+Her favorite international topics of conversation include refugee issues and global gender policy.
 She speaks conversational French and loves trying to speak Norwegian.
-In her spare time she follows the Seattle Sounders as a season ticket holder, as well as taking long road-bike rides, playing Ultimate Frisbee, and running in Discovery Park.
+In her spare time she follows the Seattle Sounders, as a season ticket holder, as well as road-biking around the city and exploring Discovery Park

 Winona Rennick is a Seattle native who has worked and volunteered in the local nonprofit sector for over 5 years.
 Her interest in poverty alleviation and social justice has motivated her to work in public service, and she currently works in development at The Max Foundation, a global health organization that provides access to treatment and support to people living with cancer in low and middle income countries.
 Winona studied abroad in Germany and in Austria, and tries to keep up her language skills by practicing German and French whenever she can.
 Her educational background includes a BA in European Studies and German, and a Master’s Degree in Public Administration and International Development from the University of Washington.
 Outside of work, she loves to do yoga, experiment in the kitchen, and to explore the world around her, whether on a local hike or a far-flung adventure.